tuneflow/tuneflow-py/README.md

 Called by the DAW when the user actually runs the plugin by hitting the **Apply`** button.

 Here is where you implement your main logic.
 The method takes in the current song snapshot (`song: Song`), the params that are actually provided by the user or the DAW (`params`), and the read-only APIs (`read_apis: ReadAPIs`).

+## Run your plugin

+To debug and run your plugin locally, you can use `tuneflow-devkit-py`.
+For more documentation, visit: https://github.com/tuneflow/tuneflow-devkit-py

 ## Examples